 Patients are referred to a local mental health team by their GP, where the best method of treatment for their condition is assessed.
-Treatment can be administered by a psychiatrist, a psychologist, or a mixture of the two; deep-seated mental problems usually involve a period of care with a psychologist.
+Treatment can be administered by an in-person or online psychiatrist, psychologist, or a mixture of the two; deep-seated mental problems usually involve a period of care with a psychologist.
 There is flexibility in choice of practitioner, and patients have the right to choose their first mental health practitioner.
 If a patient is unhappy with the practitioner’s diagnosis, he or she can receive a second opinion, although a second opinion is not legally mandated.

 There are waiting lists for some mental health care treatments, especially if a bed in an institution is needed.
 (But most services, as in the US, are outpatient or home visit.)
 Consultant-led medical services have an 18-week maximum wait that’s mandated by law.
 This is something that Americans, used to quick treatment, are surprised by.
 There is also overcrowding in mental health institutions.